Staging of Cancer

 Cancer stage grouping

-The TNM system is then used to assign your cancer a number from 1 to 4.
+The TNM system, as well as any other factors that affect a cancer’s stage, are used to assign your cancer an overall stage.
+This is usually a number from 1 to 4.
 Some cancers also have a stage 0, which is when abnormal cells are detected, although they have not spread.
-This stage is often called in-situ cancer.
+This stage is often called carcinoma in-situ.

 What the numbers mean